jahurulislam741/speech-to-textgrid-transcription/README.md

-A. This toolkit generates Praat textgrids with "sentence-level" transcriptions from audio files ONLY The output textgrids can be used as input for Montreal Forced Aligner (or similar) This can reduce a lot of manual work transcribing audio in a time-aligned format It uses the vosk-api for speech-to-text conversion; source: https://unix.stackexchange.com/questions/256138/is-there-any-decent-speech-recognition-software-for-linux; details: https://alphacephei.com/vosk/
- Written and tested on Linux (Mint Cinammon 21)
+A. This toolkit generates Praat textgrids with "sentence-level" transcriptions from audio files ONLY The output textgrids can be used as input for Montreal Forced Aligner (or similar) This can reduce a lot of manual work transcribing audio in a time-aligned format It uses the vosk-api for speech-to-text conversion: https://alphacephei.com/vosk/ Written and tested on Linux (Mint Cinammon 21)